DJI: FPV Equipment

 The DJI FPV series are head-mounted displays designed for FPV drone flying.
 There are two different product lines in the FPV series, the DJI Goggles (DJI飞行眼镜) and the Digital FPV System (FPV数字图传系统).
-The DJI Goggles are designed to interface with DJI-branded drones, using dual LCD display screens, wireless connectivity and direct photo and video capture control.
+The DJI Goggles are designed to interface with DJI-branded drones, using dual LCD, wireless connectivity and direct photo and video capture control.
 In November 2017, DJI also released DJI Goggles RE ("Racing Edition"), which featured compatibility with racing quadcopters.